IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Mockery of religion is one of the most essential things... one of the beginnings of human emancipation is the ability to laugh at authority.”

+>“An impressive thing about India is the way in which it has almost as many Muslim citizens, who live with greater prospects of peace and prosperity, as does Pakistan.
+This comity and integration is one of the many targets of the suicide killers, and it is another reason why firm, warm solidarity with India is the most pressing need of the present hour.”

 ― <a href="https://en.wikipedia.org/wiki/Christopher_Hitchens" target="_blank">Christopher Hitchens</a>

 >“Mahavira, the Jain patriarch, surpassed the morality of the Bible with a single sentence: "Do not injure, abuse, oppress, enslave, insult, torment, torture, or kill any creature or living being."
 Imagine how different our world might be if the Bible contained this as its central precept.”

+>“There are very good reasons to think it’s not true and we know this from now 150 years of neurology where you damage areas of the brain and faculties are lost.
+It’s not that everyone with brain damage has their soul perfectly intact, they can’t get the words out.
+Everything about your mind can be damaged by damaging the brain.
+You can cease to recognize faces, you can cease to know the names of animals but you still know the names of tools.
+The fragmentation in the way in which our mind is parcellated at the level of the brain is not at all intuitive, and there’s a lot known about it.
+>
+>**And what we’re being asked to consider is that you damage one part of the brain and something about the mind and subjectivity is lost, you damage another and yet more is lost, and yet if you damage the whole thing at death we can rise off the brain with all our faculties intact, recognizing grandma and speaking English**.”

 >“Jainism actually is a religion of peace.
 The core principle of Jainism is non-violence.
 Gandhi got his non-violence from the Jains.
 The crazier you get as a Jain, the less we have to worry about you.
 Jain extremists are paralysed by their pacifism.
 Jain extremists can't take their eyes off the ground when they walk lest they step on an ant … Needless to say they are vegetarian.”